-Every so often I must purge the growing tower of papers that sits in a corner of my desk at work.
-I like to keep this chronological “layer cake” of notes, brochures and other documents handy in case someone requests a record of something I have written or photographed for the Clarion Herald.
+Every so often I am forced to purge the growing stack of papers that sits in a corner of my desk at work.
+I like to keep this chronological layer cake of notes, brochures and other documents handy in case someone requests a record of something I have written or photographed for the Clarion Herald.

-During the most recent spring-cleaning, I came across a thumbnail gallery of photos taken in May 2012 by photographer Frank J. Methe.
-The images documented a volunteer endeavor in which St. Andrew’s eighth-graders installed fresh flowers and mulch throughout the expansive patio gardens of a West Bank nursing home.
+During my most recent spring-cleaning, I came across a thumbnail gallery of photos taken in May 2012 by photographer Frank J. Methe.
+The images documented a volunteer endeavor in which St. Andrew’s eighth-graders had installed fresh flowers and mulch in the expansive patio gardens of a West Bank nursing home.

-“Wait I second,” I thought, taking a second look at the pictured scene.
+“Wait a second,” I thought, taking a second look at the pictured scene.
 “I know that place.”

-Turns out the spot the students were beautifying was the outdoor common area at Our Lady of Wisdom Healthcare Center in Algiers; what’s more, the flowers they were planting – impatiens – were the very blooms my mother, a hospice resident, would admire months later, just days before her death.
-The small plugs of flowers the students had planted had merged into showier clumps by the time my mother arrived at Our Lady of Wisdom for hospice care, but still – just seeing the faces of the teens who put them in the ground took my breath away.
+Turns out the spot the students were beautifying was the outdoor common area at Our Lady of Wisdom Healthcare Center in Algiers; what’s more, the flowers they were planting – impatiens – were the very blooms my mother, an Our Lady of Wisdom resident, would admire months later, just days before her death.
+The small plugs of flowers the students were planting in the pictures had multiplied into showier clumps by the time my mother arrived at Our Lady of Wisdom, but seeing those eighth graders putting them into the ground took my breath away.
 It was as though they were doing it just for my mother.

 Mom was a passionate planter and had the blunted fingernails to prove it.

-At my childhood home near the Fair Grounds, she cultivated azaleas in the front beds, a parade of annuals in two window boxes and a secret garden out back.
-My father’s joke in those days was that although he couldn’t give Mom “a house with a picket fence,” he was able to give her “a house with ‘a third of a picket fence.’”
-It was against this wooden property divider that Mom would try, unsuccessfully, to grow Confederate jasmine and Rose of Montana.
+At my childhood home near the Fair Grounds, she cultivated azaleas in the front garden, a shifting parade of annuals in two window boxes and a secret garden in the back yard.
+My father’s joke in those days was that although he couldn’t give Mom “a house with a picket fence,” he was able to give her “a house with one third of a picket fence.”
+It was against this wooden property divider that Mom would try – unsuccessfully – to grow Confederate jasmine and Rose of Montana.

 Fortunately, growing conditions were better on the opposite side of the house – the stretch bordered by our combination driveway-basketball court.
-That end yielded hibiscus flowers the size of saucers, exquisite calla lilies and fragrant sweet peas, which Mom grew from seed and trained up a chain-link fence.
-The spot was so golden, Mom would ask us to suspend all basketball-playing during “sweet pea season,” lest her prized blossoms be crushed by a poorly timed assist.
+That side of the action yielded hibiscus flowers the size of saucers, exquisite calla lilies and fragrant sweet peas that Mom grew from seed and trained up a chain-link fence.
+The spot was so golden, Mom would ask us to suspend all basketball-playing during “sweet pea season” lest her prized blossoms be crushed by a poorly timed assist.

 Thanks to Mom’s hobby, flowers figured into a ton of my childhood fun.

-Although a move to the French Quarter would relegate her garden work to pots, Mom reclaimed her beloved turf when she and my father moved to their final marital home.
-When my sisters decided to make the front garden more formal – to match the house’s architecture – Mom gave me the uprooted salvia, knowing I would incorporate the stalky perennial into my own butterfly garden.
-Transplanted three years ago, the salvia is finally coming into its own this spring, a burst of life I would like to attribute to Mom’s heavenly oversight.
+Although a move to the French Quarter would relegate her to pot gardening, Mom reclaimed her beloved turf when she and my father relocated to their final marital home.
+When a plan was hatched to make the front garden more formal – to match the house’s architecture – Mom gave me her uprooted salvia, knowing I would incorporate the stalky perennial into my chaotic butterfly garden at home.
+Transplanted three years ago, that salvia is finally coming into its own this spring, a burst of life I attribute to Mom’s heavenly oversight.

-So, to the young hands and hearts that made my mother’s final garden sing: The time you spent planting wasn’t just “busy work” or a random field trip that got you out of class for the day.
+So, to the teens from St. Andrew the Apostle who made my mother’s final garden sing: The time you spent planting wasn’t just “busy work” or a random field trip that got you out of class for the day.

 Staff writer Beth Donze is the editor of Kids’ Clarion.